YuxinxinChen/YuxinxinChen.github.io/_posts/2017-10-10-mini-gunrock-notes.md

 } //end bfs
 } // end gunrock
 ```
-Based on general type problem_t, BFS defines its required data structure in data_slice_t which including label information and preds information (who is the parent).
+Based on general type problem_t, BFS defines its required data structure in data_slice_t which including label information (if visited) and preds information (who is the parent).
 The label and pred are set to -1 except source node(src: 0, -1 rpt). mem_T<> is a class defined by moderngpu which basically wrap a device pointer, its size, mem space and context. to_mem is copy command from host to device.

 ```c
 namespace gunrock {